Strix (bird)

-Strix is a genus of owls in the typical owl family (Strigidae), one of the two generally accepted living families of owls, with the other being the barn-owl (Tytonidae).
+Strix is a genus of owls in the typical owl family (Strigidae), one of the two generally accepted living families of owls, with the other being Tytonidae.
 Common names are earless owls or wood owls, though they are not the only owls without ear tufts, and "wood owl" is also used as a more generic name for forest-dwelling owls.
-Neotropical birds in the genus Ciccaba are sometimes included in Strix.

 These are medium-sized to large, robustly built, powerful owls.
 They do not have ear tufts and most are highly nocturnal woodland birds.
 Most prey on small mammals, birds, and reptiles.

 Most owls in the genus Strix can be distinguished from other genera of owls through their hooting vocalization and lack of visible ears.

 The Latin genus name Strix referred to a mythical vampiric owl-monster believed to suck the blood of infants.
 Although the genus Strix was established for the earless owls by Linnaeus in 1758, many applied the term to other owls (namely the Tyto) until the late 19th century.
 This genus is closely related to the extinct Ornimegalonyx.

 Taxonomy

 The genus Strix was introduced by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 The type species is the tawny owl.
 The genus name is a Latin word meaning "owl".

+Some Neotropical species were formerly classified in a separate genus, Ciccaba, which was eventually merged based on the placement of its type species, Strix huhula.